 The train wreck had to stop: after rejecting Mr. Lampert’s informal reorganization proposal, apparently to protect itself from litigation, the board gave in and filed for bankruptcy.

-No doubt Mr. Lampert is experiencing night sweats at the prospect of losing control of his destiny now that it is handed over to the judges, especially given their merciless record in liquidating failed retailers.
+No doubt Mr. Lampert is experiencing night sweats at the prospect of losing control of his destiny now that it is handed over to the judges, especially given their record in liquidating failed retailers.

-In fact, for those uber-contrarian investors who still believe that Holdings’ assets value outmatches liabilities – albeit to diminishing proportions – the court-supervised reorganization should amount to the catalyst they’ve been so impatiently demanding for years.
+However, for those uber-contrarian investors who still believe that Holdings’ assets value outmatches liabilities – albeit to diminishing proportions – the court-supervised reorganization should amount to the catalyst they’ve been so impatiently demanding for years.